1. WHAT IS GROUP CLASSIFICATION?

 2. HOW CAN GROUP CLASSIFICATION AFFECT MY RETIREMENT BENEFITS?

-The classification of some or all your creditable service increases the age factor used to calculate a retirement allowance which will increase your eventual benefit.
-For example, 5 years are added to one’s age for Group 2 and 10 years for Group 4.
+The classification of some or all your creditable service increases the age factor used to calculate a retirement allowance, which will increase your eventual benefit.
+For example, five years are added to one’s age for Group 2 and ten years for Group 4.

 3. WHAT ARE THE FOUR GROUPS?

 Group 1 includes positions such as clerical, administrative, managerial, and technical workers, laborers, mechanics, and all other positions which are not otherwise classified;

 Group 2 includes positions such as probation officers, court officers, certain correctional positions whose regular and major duties require the care, custody, instruction or supervision of prisoners, and, certain other positions who provide direct care, custody, instruction or supervision of persons with mental illness or developmental disabilities.
 Those seeking Group 2 classification must be at least 55 years of age to be considered.
 Note: DCF Social Workers (A,B,C, or D) must have been actively employed on July 2, 2012, and must have 10 years of service in the position to qualify for Group 2;